St. Peter's Basilica Tours in Rome

 Vatican Grottoes

-At the end of your visit to the Basilica, look for the signs to the Vatican Grottoes, underground galleries in which lie the remains of several popes, including John Paul II.
-You'll see a gilded altar over the tomb of St Peter, just below the high altar and the Baldacchino.
-Here's how to visit the Vatican Catacombs, Crypts and Necropolis.
+At the end of your visit to the Basilica, look for the signs to the Vatican Grottoes, underground galleries where the remains of several popes, including John Paul II, are laid to rest.
+You can see a golden altar over St. Peter's tomb, just below the high altar and the Baldacchino.
+Here's how to visit the Vatican Catacombs, crypts and Necropolis.

 Book your ticket for the dome of St. Peter's Basilica